Girl of Pisaq adorned in traditional attire and cantuta flowers, Sacred Valley.

 Another souvenir that will provide memories of your tour in Peru and lasting pleasure is music.
 There are two main types: huayno -- folkloric music of the Andes -- and criollo -- music of the coast.
 Criollo is strongly influenced by the Spaniards and comprises three distinct styles: the spirited marinera, the sentimental waltz and the Afro-Peruvian, that of the black slaves during the colonial period.
 We recommend that you concentrate on the huaynos.

 The Discocesa label offers excellent albums -- look for the superb Apra Andina as interpreted by harpist Luciano Quispe -- it's a treasure.
 Another magnificent work is Musica Cusqueña by the Amanecer Andino group.
 From the same label is Lo mejor de musica Inca.
 The Ninsa label offers Peru Folklorico, Volumes 1 and 2, both excellent compilations of the classics.
-You'll soon recognize beloved songs, like Virgenes del Sol, El Condor Pasa and Adios Pueblo de Ayacucho.
-If time is short, ask the shopkeeper for advice: buy first; ask questions later.
+You will soon recognize beloved songs, like Virgenes del Sol, El Condor Pasa and Adios Pueblo de Ayacucho.
+If time is short, ask the shopkeeper for advice.
 Your small investment is likely to be richly rewarded!

 Suggested reading